The Unhealthy Coping Mechanisms of Every Myers-Briggs® Personality Type

 ESTJ Unhealthy Coping Mechanisms

 When ESTJs get hit with a wave of insecurity, overwork, or uncertainty, they can enter their own version of an ego defensive mode.
 During this time, they might become critical, naggy, commanding, and even self-pitying.
-It’s not uncommon for them to develop a sudden awareness of every little ache and pain—stomach aches, headaches, muscle tension—you name it.
+It’s not uncommon for them to develop a sudden awareness of every little ache and pain: stomach aches, headaches, muscle tension.
 These physical symptoms often become their go-to excuse to step back from their responsibilities or avoid the source of their stress.
 If things get really bad, they might start belittling others they see as weak or lazy, pointing out every perceived flaw.
 They can even take on a bit of a ‘martyr complex,’ feeling like they’re the only ones being responsible while everyone else is slacking off.

 Unhealthy ESTJs: